maxvanderschee/AnimationToggle/README.md

 # ClassToggle.js

-An light ~0.5kb and simple class toggle in in pure JS with no dependencies.
+A light ~0.5kb and simple class toggle in in pure JS with no dependencies.

 **ClassToggle.js**
 - Toggle classes with pure JavaScript.
-- is a light-weight library, just **516 bytes** minified & gzipped.
+- Is a light-weight library, just **516 bytes** minified & gzipped.
 - No dependencies.

 ClassToggle.js is written with the aim to be as light and reusable as possible.